Short Form Video

 Current use

-Teams typically deploy it for founder messaging, service explainers, before-and-after proof, testimonials, and promotional offers across Reels, TikTok, and Shorts.[1][2]
+Teams deploy it for founder messaging, service explainers, before-and-after proof, testimonials, and promotional offers across Reels, TikTok, and Shorts.[1][2]

 Performance